LLEK10264U Nutrition Physiology

 - Use scientific language to discuss and explain problems in written English.

-- Independently solve public nutrition problems related to health recommendations and physiological functions.
+- Independently solve public nutrition problems related to health recommendations and physiological functions, including a sustainable dietary pattern.

 - Systematic understanding of knowledge in nutrition metabolism.